antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ------------------

 Urgency of research: patient material
 ----------------------------------------

+From the former step we derived that Neuroblastoma cell lines seem to be more inhomogeneous than other childhood tumor classical cell lines.
 These so called classical cell lines have gone through thousands of cloning cycles and usually are pretty far off their original genomic composition.
-We’ve recently isolated from on patient from several tumor sites two biopsies per site.
+We’ve recently isolated from one patient from several tumor sites two biopsies per site.
 These are so called isogenic cell line pairs.
 We’ve profiled the mRNA expression of these samples and of a so called classical cell line.
 To investigate the relations between these samples we’ve profiled them using Affymetrix RNA chips.
 The resulting gene expression patterns can be used perform a hierarchical clustering.

+*Dataset used:*
+* Cell lines recently derived from three tumors from one patient.
+Two biopsies per tumor.
+Combined with two classical Neuroblastoma cell lines
+*Techniques used:*
+* mRNA Microarray expression
+* Bright field image microscopy
+*Analysis used*
+* Unsupervised hierarchical clustering

-What number of groups do you expect?
+* What number of groups do you expect?
+* Given the former observations, what type of lineage can you assign to each group?

 Figures:
  * the cell line images from the Nat Gen paper, supplemental fig 1a